The Economic Council of the Labour Movement

 The Economic Council of the Labour Movement (ECLM) is a Danish economic policy institute and think-tank working to promote social justice in Denmark.

-ECLM is aiming at a society where economic growth and wealth does not result in increased inequality and new social divisions.
-Our vision is a society where the economically strong as well as the economically weak, have the same opportunities when it comes to taking an education and follow their personal goals.
+ECLM aims to contribute to a society where economic growth and wealth does not result in increased inequality and new social divisions.
+Our vision is a society where all citizens have equal opportunities.

-ECLMs main objective is to devise and communicate social and economic knowledge, which can qualify and widen the public debate and guide policy makers.
-ECLM is working both on own initiatives but also in cooperation with The Danish Labour Movement to provide analyzes, reports and economic forecasts, focusing on social and economic problems and solutions.
+ECLM’s main objective is to produce and communicate social and economic knowledge which can qualify and widen the public debate and guide policy makers on issues such as employment, education, inequality, and economic and sustainable growth.
+ECLM is working on own initiatives but also in cooperation with the Danish trade unions and international partners, such as the FEPS network.

-The ECLM secretariat is funded by the Danish LO (The Danish TUC), and by revenue from research and analysis carried out on behalf of various clients.
+The ECLM is funded by the members of Fagbevægelsens Hovedorganisation (The Danish TUC), and by revenue from research and analyses carried out in collaboration or on behalf of our clients and partners.